-If you know where the individual died, for example, you can put this into the Additional Information box.
+If you know where the person you are looking for died, for example, you can put this into the Additional Information box.
+You will then get a list of the results...

-Be aware,

-CWGC records don't always include details about where an individual was from, or exactly where they died.
+Be aware, CWGC records don't always include details about where an individual was from, or exactly where they died.
 Our records are centred around where a person is buried or commemorated.

-If you have not found who you are looking for, you can refine the results

-If you think you have found the person you are looking for, select 'More details' - and you will get an at-a-glance record

-Wherever possible, the relatives of a casualty were offered the opportunity to have a small, personal inscription listed on their headstone.

-If known, the Additional Info can include next of kin details and address
+If you have not found who you are looking for, you can refine the results If you think you have found the person you are looking for, select 'More details' and you will get an at-a-glance record Did vou know...?
+Wherever possible, the offered the opportunity relatives of a casualty were to have a small, personal inscription listed on their headstone.
+If known, the Additional Info can include next of kin details and address.
 If the person you are looking for has a CWGC headstone, you will find any personal inscription engraved upon it listed here.

-GRAVE REGISTRATION (2) HEADSTONE (2) WHEADSTONE (2)
+FROM THE CWGC ARCHIVES GRAVE REGISTRATION (2)

+HEADSTONE (2)

+Click to zoom in

 Lower down the page you will find a link to our CWGC Archives and any additional information which is held about this individual.
 You can find several different types of official CWGC reports here.
 Find out more about these on page 3.

 What are Headstone Reports?

 These provide details of what is inscribed on an individual's headstone.
 The main purpose of these reports was to help manage the enormous programme of headstone production and engraving embarked by CWGC during the world wars.

 What are Grave Registration Reports (GRRs)?

 These forms detail the graves we are responsible for within a particular burial site.
 Each grave is listed by Plot, Row and Grave number.
 These reports often provide basic details of the individual such as their name, service number, rank, regiment, unit and date of their death, when known to us.
 What are Concentration Reports?

 These record details of individuals who were originally buried in smaller or isolated cemeteries, but who, at a later date, were exhumed and reburied in 'concentrated' war cemeteries.
 This enabled CWGC to fully commemorate and look after otherwise unmaintainable graves.
 Further down on your search page you can find more details about the cemetery where the person you are looking for is buried, or the memorial upon which they are commemorated.